Skip to main content

 3. Diosc doesn't make forgery easier or harder

-• Stored: Conversation history, user ID (for queries), tenant ID (for isolation)
+• Stored: Conversation history, user ID (for routing), tenant ID (for isolation)

 • Not stored: Authentication tokens, passwords, session cookies